 All those points might seem obvious BUT my practical experience shows that they are not and that those issues are seriously underappreciated.
 What do I mean by that?

-Recently we have seen a customer, who wanted to store interest rates for some financial models.
+Recently we saw a customer who wanted to store interest rates for some financial models.
 What did we find in the data?
 Let me quote: “3 percent” (as a string).
 Now: How do you expect your AI models to work if the data is so wrong?
 To do data mining you will need high quality data – not some crap.
 Which leads to an important observation:

 “If you are doing Artificial Intelligence 80% of your effort has to go into data preparation – only 20% are the real model”